staabm/phpstan-todo-by/README.md

 ## Examples

-The main idea is, that comments within the source code will be turned into PHPStan errors when a condition is satisfied, e.g. a date reached, a version met.
+The main idea is, that comments within the source code will be turned into PHPStan errors when a condition is satisfied, e.g. a date reached, a version met, a issue tracker ticket is closed.

 ```php
 <?php